wbamberg/idl-reference/docs/nsITCPSocketChild.md

 </tr>

 <tr>
-<td>socket</td>
+<td>windowVal</td>
-<td>       The TCP socket on the child side.
+<td>       The window object on the child side to create data
-       This instance is connected with the child IPC side of the IPC bridge.
+       as "jsval" for deserialization.
 </td>
 </tr>